Stephen-Blake/Stephen-Blake/README.md

 If you need to get in touch, feel free to shoot me an email at: Hello@stephenblake.co.uk.
 I'm always up for a collaboration or even a good chat! <3

-*They say it takes 10,000 hours to master something.
-Well, I've surpassed that threshold and I'm on the next level*
+*They say it takes 10,000 hours to master something...
+Well, I've surpassed that threshold and I'm on the next level!!!*